simonseyer/PAYFormBuilder/README.md

 ```

 ### Sections
 With the `tableBuilder` you are able to add sections to the form and do some form-wide configuration.
-To add sections you use the following method or one of its convience counter parts.
+To add sections you use the following method or one of its convenience counter parts.

 ```obj-c
 - (PAYFormSection *)addSectionWithName:(NSString *)name